hkhc/electricspock/README.md

 ## What's new

-The latest version is 0.5.0.1
+The latest version is 0.6

+Version 0.6 supports @Config annotation of Robolectric, and tested with Robolectric 3.4.2.

 Version 0.5 Compatible with Robolectric 3.3.x.
 Reorganize yet again, maximal reuse of code from RobolectricTestRunner